Global Architecture and Its Political Masquerades

-In Enduring Innocence, Keller Easterling tells the stories of outlaw "spatial products"—resorts, information technology campuses, retail chains, golf courses, ports, and other hybrid spaces that exist outside normal constituencies and jurisdictions, in difficult political situations around the world.
+In Enduring Innocence, Keller Easterling tells the stories of outlaw "spatial products"—resorts, information technology campuses, retail chains, golf courses, ports, and other hybrid spaces that exist outside normal constituencies and jurisdictions—in difficult political situations around the world.
 These spaces—familiar commercial formulas of retail, business, and trade—aspire to be worlds unto themselves, self-reflexive and innocent of politics.
-But as Easterling shows, these enclaves can become political pawns and objects of contention.
+But as Easterling shows, in reality these enclaves can become political pawns and objects of contention.
 Jurisdictionally ambiguous, they are imbued with myths, desires, and symbolic capital.
 Their hilarious and dangerous masquerades often mix quite easily with the cunning of political platforms.
 Easterling argues that the study of such "real estate cocktails" provides vivid evidence of the market's weakness, resilience, or violence.

-These regimes of nonnational sovereignty, she writes, "move around the world like weather fronts"; Easterling focuses not on their blending—their global connectivity—but on their segregation and the cultural collisions that ensue.Enduring Innocence resists the dream of one globally legible world found in many architectural discourses on globalization.
+Enduring Innocence collects six stories of spatial products and their political predicaments: cruise ship tourism in North Korea; high-tech agricultural formations in Spain (which have reignited labor wars and piracy in the Mediterranean); hyperbolic forms of sovereignty in commercial and spiritual organizations shared by gurus and golf celebrities; automated global ports; microwave urbanism in South Asian IT enclaves; and a global industry of building demolition that suggests urban warfare.
+These regimes of nonnational sovereignty, writes Easterling, "move around the world like weather fronts"; she focuses not on their blending—their global connectivity—but on their segregation and the cultural collisions that ensue.Enduring Innocence resists the dream of one globally legible world found in many architectural discourses on globalization.
 Instead, Easterling's consideration of these segregated worlds provides new tools for practitioners sensitive to the political composition of urban landscapes.

-"[Easterling] successfully shows how organizational logics are providing generic specification for assembling spaces for North Korean tourism, Spanish high-tech agricultural landscapes, East Asian container ports, Indian IT (information technology) campuses, golf courses, retail franchises, pirates, and terrorism around the world."—Journal of Architectural Education
+[Easterling] successfully shows how organizational logics are providing generic specification for assembling spaces for North Korean tourism, Spanish high-tech agricultural landscapes, East Asian container ports, Indian IT (information technology) campuses, golf courses, retail franchises, pirates, and terrorism around the world.

-"Enduring Innocence is a subtle and poetic mediation on the state of the contemporary world.
+Enduring Innocence is a subtle and poetic mediation on the state of the contemporary world.
 The book exhibits the author's virtuosity in sifting through diverse landscapes....
-The many urbanisms thus exposed provide us with a precise and complex platform for unraveling the nature of the global everyday." , Vyjayanthi Rao, Constructs
+The many urbanisms thus exposed provide us with a precise and complex platform for unraveling the nature of the global everyday.

-"Enduring Innocence makes three contributions to architectural discourse and more broadly to critical enquiry.
-It brings a new perspective to both visible and invisible objects, articulates a methodology commensurate with the questions posed, and speculates on the multiple guises that politically informed architectural intervention might take."—Building Research & Information
+Enduring Innocence makes three contributions to architectural discourse and more broadly to critical enquiry.
+It brings a new perspective to both visible and invisible objects, articulates a methodology commensurate with the questions posed, and speculates on the multiple guises that politically informed architectural intervention might take.

-"Keller Easterling combines an ironic view of architecture with a series of brilliant offshore observations that signal the new global affair between construction and destruction.
-Her book is a dazzling antidote to the reigning pieties about globalization, and should be read by any serious student of global places, flows and forms."
+Keller Easterling combines an ironic view of architecture with a series of brilliant offshore observations that signal the new global affair between construction and destruction.
+Her book is a dazzling antidote to the reigning pieties about globalization, and should be read by any serious student of global places, flows, and forms.